 - date-based archives (all posts this month, or this year)

 For improved WordPress SEO, we recommend only showing a brief summary of the post on these archive pages.
 This makes them easier to navigate, and helps reduce duplicate content (including exactly the same content on more than one page of your site).

 - Scroll down to For each article in a feed, show

 This is technically not a “setting,” but it is one of the most important aspects of a solid WordPress SEO strategy.
 By default, WordPress does a great job with SEO, but to really be successful, you need a WordPress SEO plugin.

-There are two WordPress SEO plugins that dominate the market, together accounting for over 8 million active installations.
-We prefer Yoast SEO, but both of these plugins are great choices.
+There are three WordPress SEO plugins that dominate the market, accounting for over 8 million active installations.
+We prefer Rank Math, but any of these plugins are great choices.

 SEO Plugins vs. SEO-Optimized Themes

 You’ll often see WordPress themes that list SEO as one of their features.
 There are a few things that themes can and should be doing to help with your search engine rankings (using heading tags appropriately, schema markup, clean code, fast performance, etc.).

 However, the bulk of your more technical WordPress SEO efforts should be accomplished using a plugin.